mklovak/geocoding-data-with-google-API/README.txt

 ================    Second phase (script geo-dump.py and where-geo.js):  ================

-    - reads just created database geo-coding.sqlite and writes tile file (where-geo.js) with the location, latitude, and longitude in the form of executable JavaScript code.
+    - reads just created database geo-coding.sqlite and writes to .js file (where-geo.js) with the location, latitude, and longitude in the form of executable JavaScript code.

 *Example of written data inside where-geo.js: